debbiect246/recipe-app/README.md

 * Add Recipe Page:

 Go to the "Add Recipe" page.
+Type in details of recipe.
+Check that recipe appears in databases and that a new card has been created for it with details entered.
+Note that user does not need to enter all recipe details as recipe can later be edited by user who created it.
 Try to submit the empty form and verify that the recipe will not submit without a RECIPE NAME.
 Try to submit the form without description and verify that the recipe will not submit without a RECIPE DESCRIPTION.
 Try to submit the form without Vegan selected and verify that an error message appears.
+Try to add a recipe by clicking on add recipe item in menu.
+List of fields should appear and user can type recipe details into each field.
+Some fields have drop down menus so that user can select correct item to input into field thus eliminating the possibility of making mistakes when entering the recipe details in these fields.
+Database administrator checks that recipe has been successfully added to the database.

 ![Recipe list page](https://github.com/debbiect246/recipe-app/blob/master/static/images/imageofaddrecipepage.jpg)